-- Be able to substantiate and clearly articulate the rationale, assumptions, and calculations used to arrive at the cost estimate.
+- Be able to substantiate and clearly articulate the basis of estimate rationale, assumptions, and calculations used to arrive at the cost estimate.

-This is where establishing a repeatable cost estimate process and using the right tools such as ProjStream’s BOEMax proposal software can make a difference in the quality of the proposal submission.
+This is where establishing a repeatable cost estimate process and using the right tools such as ProjStream’s BOEMax basis of estimate software can make a difference in the quality of the cost volume submission.
 Data driven cost estimates reduces risk to you and your customer.
 There is a lower likelihood of cost growth that negatively impacts your bottom line or your customer’s program budget.